 - Set up preventive yellow sticky traps: Place these near any trouble areas, such as near ripe fruit or houseplants, to keep an infestation at bay.

 - Keep your drains clean: Perform regular drain maintenance with diluted bleach or a specialized cleaning solution to keep them free of grime and fungus.
-For a more eco-friendly drain cleaner that targets gnats, drain flies, and fruit flies, opt for a product like Natural Armor All-Natural Drain Fly Killer or Green Gobbler Fly Goodbye Drain Treatment.
+For a more eco-friendly drain cleaner that targets gnats, drain flies, and fruit flies, opt for a product such as Natural Armor All-Natural Drain Fly Killer or Green Gobbler Fly Goodbye Drain Treatment.

 - Don’t overwater plants: Indoor plants are often home to gnats, and overwatering them leads to damp potting soil that’s the perfect breeding ground for an infestation.
 Ensure your plants are in a pot with a drainage hole, and cut back on your watering schedule if you notice gnats buzzing around your houseplants.